zain-x/container/mdContainer/labs/Lab05.md

    - Methods should include functionalities as:
      - Reading the content of the diary file.
      - Adding entries to the diary.
-     - Deleting specific entries from the diary.
+     - Deleting specific entries from the diary based on user input.
-     - Counting the total number of entries in the diary.
+     - Counting the total number of lines in the diary.
      - Searching for entries based on specific criteria (e.g., date, keyword). ( stretch goal )